 The Committee shall be chaired by the Chair of Governors.

-Neither the Head teacher, any ‘Teacher Governor’, nor anyone else employed at the school shall be appointed as the Chair of the Health and Safety Committee.
+Neither the Executive Principal, any ‘Teacher Governor’, nor anyone else employed at the school shall be appointed as the Chair of the Health and Safety Committee.

 In the event of a vacancy arising on the Committee, a successor shall be appointed by the Governing Body at its next meeting following receipt of the resignation.

-The Governing Body will appoint the Clerk who shall not be the Head teacher.
+The Governing Body will appoint the Clerk who shall not be the Executive Principal.

 Meetings